• Skip to primary navigation

 • ×

-Rava Kesari is a south indian sweet dish.
+Rava Kesari is a South Indian sweet dish also known as Kesari bath.
 Rava means sooji or semolina in india.
 The classic ingredients used for its preparation are semolina, sugar, ghee (usually), water, and milk.
-It is also known as kesari bat or kesari bhath.
+It is also known as kesari bath or kesari bhath.
 It is made in many variations like fruit kesari and pineapple kesari are the popular ones.

 Rava Kesari Recipe